-Goucher's arts administration coursework prepares students who want to pursue professional activities or careers related to managing, producing, or advancing the cultural arts, either in the for-profit or nonprofit sector.
+Goucher's arts administration undergraduate program and coursework prepares students who want to pursue professional activities or careers related to managing, producing, or advancing the cultural arts, either in the for-profit or nonprofit sector.
 Goucher is among only a handful of schools in the United States who offers a packaged program of arts administration courses for undergraduates.

 Other recommended courses are:

-For more information, click here to view the Frequently Asked Questions, or contact Alison Cahen Lohr, instructor and program adviser of the Concentration at firstname.lastname@example.org.
+For more information about the Arts Administration Concentration, view the Frequently Asked Questions, or contact Alison Cahen Lohr, instructor and program adviser of the Concentration at firstname.lastname@example.org.

-The college also offers a master of arts in arts administration.
-For more information about the Master of Arts in Arts Administration program, click here.
+The college also offers a Master of Arts in Arts Administration.
+For more information about the MAAA program, click here.